hgedia/blog.nil.foundation-hg/_drafts/2022-08-09-pluggable-scaling.md

 The model simulates transaction flows using poisson distribution to map how many transactions enter the network.
 Adjustments include a flow rate & elasticity constant; implying if the rate is high , the number of new transactions added to the network will reduce.
 Transaction fee & gas consumed are modelled using an exponential and log-normal distribution respectively.
-Further details can be found in the repo here.
-(TODO)
+Further details can be found in the repo [here](https://github.com/NilFoundation/pluggable-scaling-model).

 We observe outputs of transaction time,cost and price for current ethereum network.